academic-resources/odin/javascript/foundations/installations/installation_overview.md

 Before we can continue, we must first stress one detail of importance:

 ** We can only support what is provided within the scope of our curriculum.
-We do not support native Windows or any version of Windows Subsystem for Linux (WSL) as a development environment.**  Using Windows and WSL has been discussed many times and it is not feasible to do so at this time.
+We do not support native Windows or any version of Windows Subsystem for Linux (WSL) as a development environment :**

+ Using Windows and WSL has been discussed many times and it is not feasible to do so at this time.
 Please do not ask us to support Windows, and please ** do not bring it up in the Discord** .
 We are constantly evaluating our curriculum to keep content as fresh and accessible as possible, and Windows/WSL [has not proven to be a path of low resistance.](https://github.com/microsoft/WSL/issues)

 With that out of the way, we need to set up an appropriate development environment!